-- Having a Mission Statement that is inclusive (devised by staff, pupils, governors and parents, in consultation - parents feedback collated in HTs office; and very positive.
-Mission statement revisited in September each year to emphasise the importance of the message by all year groups.) - Constantly promoting respect via good manners (Parental questionnaire 2022, 100% of parents said "St Mary of the Angels helps my child in learning how to behave respectfully.") - Reinforcing the value of everyone's opinions in class debates (Ofsted 19 said "Pupils listen to each other and listen to adults.....pupils really enjoy their education".) - Having an effective anti-bullying policy (2019 parental questionnaire statement "This school deals effectively with bullying."
+Reinforcing the value of everyone's opinions in class debates Oracy focus - debate and discuss, public speaking opportunities Ofsted 2019 said "Pupils listen to each other and listen to adultspupils really enjoy their education" Having an effective anti- bullying policy 2024 parental questionnaire statement - "This school deals effectively with bullying."
 99% of parents agreed or strongly agreed.
-Bullying is discussed in assemblies with our Safeguarding Governor, termly and pupils said to inspectors that they know what to do if it happens, and that it's dealt with swiftly.
-Childline did work on this in school with pupils in 2019.
-Pupils told Ofsted inspectors in 2019 that there is no bullying in the school. - Emphasising in RE and PSCHE lessons that every person is unique and "created in the image of God" (the core of our curriculum) - Having active educational links with other schools (many successful partnership, such as the Ellesmere Port and Neston Sports Partnership, Big Maths, STEM and the Amasing arts festival, with many positive learning outcomes for pupils; pupils attend transitions and Science Club in our local high school, with other schools, moderation cluster with group of local schools in English and Maths) - International friends (many years of a unique, annual, embedded primary foreign exchange with a school in Spain, until COVID.
-Still some social media connections) - Supporting charitable works (pupils raise money for a plethora of different charities including Box of Love shoebox appeal, CAFOD, Going Green days, Dementia workshops, Macmillan coffee mornings, supporting local foodbanks during harvest, strong connections with Naylor Court Care Home - including throughout COVID-19) - Tolerance of those with different faiths and beliefs (we have held celebrations of diversity e.g. multi faith weeks, Loi Krathong, Islam, Judaism etc with a prominent display of learning in our atrium.
-Prayer around the world focus day.) - "Global issues...provide children with experiences which enrich further their educational provision; and develop their understanding of, and respect for, other beliefs and cultures."
-(S48 Denominational Inspection) - Highlight how Religious Education provides pupils with a deep understanding of their own faith as well as awareness of the faith and traditions of others (In addition to the statements above, the core of our Catholic faith is about tolerance, justice, peace and acceptance.
-We also teach that Jesus encouraged tolerance, in stories such as The Good Samaritan and learn about different faiths and cultures in Year 5.)
+Bullying is discussed in assemblies - with our Safeguarding Governor, termly - and pupils said to inspectors that they know what to do if it happens, and that it's dealt with swiftly.
+Childline did work on this in school with pupils in 2023.
+Pupils told Ofsted inspectors in 2024 that there is no bullying in the school, but when things happen they have trusted adults to talk to.
+Having active educational links with other schools Many successful partnership, such as the Ellesmere Port and Neston Sports Partnership, Big Maths, STEM and the Amasing Arts Festival, with many positive learning outcomes for pupils; pupils attend transitions and Science Club in our local high school, with other schools, moderation cluster with group of local schools in English and Maths and RE.
+Supporting charitable works Pupils raise money for a plethora of different charities including Box of Love shoebox appeal, CAFOD, Going Green days, British Legion, Dementia workshops, Macmillan coffee mornings, supporting local foodbanks during harvest, strong connections with Naylor Court Care Home - including throughout COVID-19 Tolerance of those with different faiths and beliefs We hold celebrations of diversity e.g. multi faith weeks, Loi Krathong fetival, Islam, Judaism etc with a prominent display of learning in our atrium - Prayer around the World focus day.)
+We promote awareness and celebration of festivals in other faiths, e.g. reference in our newsletter for Eid, Assembly notices etc "Global issuesprovide children with experiences which enrich further their educational provision; and develop their understanding of, and respect for, other beliefs and cultures."
+(S48 Denominational Inspection) Highlight how Religious Education provides pupils with a deep understanding of their own faith as well as awareness of the faith and traditions of others In addition to the statements above, the core of our Catholic faith is about tolerance, justice, peace and acceptance.
+We also teach that Jesus encouraged tolerance, in stories such as The Good Samaritan and learn about different faiths and cultures in Year 5.